 There are plenty of ways to get and stay fit the right way.
 The second reason is that we don’t really know what we are doing so we feel that if we knock ourselves out–we are doing something good.
 But did you know that there are ways to not only stay fit, but keep it that way indefinitely?

-Choose the things you enjoy doing and you will be loving exercise in no time.
-In fact, it might not even feel like exercise at all!
-If you love to walk, just a 20 minute stroll a day will burn calories.
-If you walk heel to toe with 4 foot strides and gluteus muscles tight, you’ll be firm in no time.
+Over time, you’ll discover that you really are loving exercise.
+You’ll be doing things you enjoy on a regular basis and liking the way you feel when – and after – you do them.
+Remember that a little goes a long way.
+If you love to walk, just a 20-minute stroll a day will burn calories.
+If you walk heel to toe with 4-foot strides and gluteus muscles tight, you’ll be firm in no time.
 Do you have a sport you like?
 How about tennis, racquetball or golf?
 Just an hour three days a week gets the same result as a boring treadmill run.
 Like nature?
 Hiking on uneven ground gets you a pretty big result over time.
 It doesn’t matter the activity–just think active and not passive and you are good to go.